-Development in Urban Conservations Areas (UCAs).
-Issue:

-Solution: The section be re-written to make it clear that the information on UCA's is included to define existing and desire of future character of an area and to provide clearer performance standards related to character which includes reference to built form character and landscape character.

-Issue: Development adjacent to Heritage Items.

-Solution: The larger setback for development adjacent to heritage items requirement be deleted, but that the section make reference to performance standards related to KPSO requirements for development in the vicinity of a heritage

-Application and interpretation of "building footprint" definition in Issue:
+Issue: Solution: Development in Urban Conservations Areas (UCAs).
+The section be re-written to make it clear that the information on UCA's is included to define existing and desire of future character of an area and to provide clearer performance standards related to character which includes reference to built form character and landscape character.
+Issue: Solution: Development adjacent to Heritage Items.
+The larger setback for development adjacent to heritage items requirement be deleted, but that the section make reference to performance standards related to KPSO requirements for development in the vicinity of a heritage items.
+Issue: Application and interpretation of "building footprint" definition in LEP 194.

-LEP 194.

 Solution: No change unless legal opinion suggests need.

-Issue: Building envelopes and 75% FSR limitation.

-Removal of the building envelope and 75% FSR control contained in Solution:

-Section 3.3 to be replaced with:

-appropriate controls for building articulation and building design and i. minimum balcony sizes:

-ii. reference to relevant standards for other internal circulation elements specified in the NSW Residential Flat Design Code.

-Issue: Setbacks.

-Solution: It is recommended that:

-- i.
-The following objectives be adopted for building setbacks: - To provide space between sites that enable effective landscaping, tree planting between buildings, separation of buildings for privacy and views from the street to rear landscaping. - To achieve a high level of residential amenity with adequate separation between buildings on different sites for privacy, sun access, acoustic control and natural ventilation.
+Issue: Solution: Building envelopes and 75% FSR limitation.
+Removal of the building envelope and 75% FSR control contained in Section 3.3 to be replaced with: appropriate controls for building articulation and building design and minimum balcony sizes: reference to relevant standards for other internal circulation elements specified in the NSW Residential Flat Design Code.
+Issue: Solution: Setbacks.
+It is recommended that: i.
+The following objectives be adopted for building setbacks: • To provide space between sites that enable effective landscaping, tree planting between buildings, separation of buildings for privacy and views from the street to rear landscaping. • To achieve a high level of residential amenity with adequate separation between buildings on different sites for privacy, sun access, acoustic control and natural ventilation.

-- To create a consistent urban form providing definition of the street edge - ii.
-The following setback controls be adopted - The building must be setback the following distances from the boundary. - a) Side boundary setback: 6m; - b) Street boundary setback where street width is greater than 12m: Setback zone between 10-12m from boundary, no more that 40% of this zone may be occupied by building footprint; - c) Street boundary setback where street width is less than 12m should be reduced; - The setback extends both above and below ground and includes car parking, storage, detention tanks, or the like. - Design guidelines be provided for driveways into car parks so as to maintain space for deep soil planting in setbacks. - The following building elements may encroach into the setback - a) Eaves - b) Sunshading - c) Blades, fins, columns

-Private Open Space in front setback.

-It is proposed that the following controls be implemented in relation to private courtyards within the front setback:

-- i. ground floor private terraces/courtyards must be setback 8m from the street boundary to allow fro deep soil planting within common area. - ii.
+• To create a consistent urban form providing definition of the street edge ii.
+The following setback controls be adopted The building must be setback the following distances from the boundary. a) Side boundary setback: 6m; b) Street boundary setback where street width is greater than 12m: Setback zone between 10-12m from boundary, no more that 40% of this zone may be occupied by building footprint; c) Street boundary setback where street width is less than 12m should be reduced; • The setback extends both above and below ground and includes car parking, storage, detention tanks, or the like. • Design guidelines be provided for driveways into car parks so as to maintain space for deep soil planting in setbacks.
+The following building elements may encroach into the setback a) Eaves b) Sunshading c) Blades, fins, columns Issue: Solution: Private Open Space in front setback.
+It is proposed that the following controls be implemented in relation to private courtyards within the front setback: i. ground floor private terraces/courtyards must be setback 8m from the street boundary to allow fro deep soil planting within common area. ii.
 No more than 15% of the front setback zone is to be occupied by private terraces/courtyards.

-Top floor design and 35 degree control

-It is proposed that the 35 degree top floor control contained in Section 3.1.1 be deleted and replaced with the following control:

-• The top storey of a residential flat building of 3 storeys or more must be setback from the floors below to reduce visual bulk, promote articulation and prevent any increased overshadowing.
+Issue: Solution: Top floor design and 35 degree control It is proposed that the 35 degree top floor control contained in Section 3.1.1 be deleted and replaced with the following control: • The top storey of a residential flat building of 3 storeys or more must be setback from the floors below to reduce visual bulk, promote articulation and prevent any increased overshadowing.
+Issue: Solution Building Length It is recommended that the maximum 36m building length control contained in Section 3.2 of the draft DCP be supplemented with the following: